Zachary Taylor National Cemetery: History

 The land which became Zachary Taylor National Cemetery was part of Richard Taylor's 400 acre estate, known as Springfield, given to him in gratitude for his service in the American Revolutionary War.
 The house in which the family lived for most of their time in Louisville is still nearby, and is called the Zachary Taylor House.

 On November 1, 1850, Zachary Taylor was buried in his family's burial ground.
 His remains were moved there from the Congressional Cemetery in Washington, D.C. where he was interred temporarily from July 13 to October 25, 1850.

 In 1883, the commonwealth of Kentucky placed a fifty-foot monument, topped by a life-sized statue of Zachary Taylor, near his grave.
 In 1930, a sundial was added.

 The Taylor family in the 1920s initiated the effort to turn the Taylor burial grounds into a national cemetery.
 The commonwealth of Kentucky donated two adjacent parcels of land for the project, turning the half-acre Taylor family cemetery into 16 acre.
 However, the Army judge advocate general ruled against acquiring the Taylor cemetery.
 When the national cemetery was created, the federal government constructed a new mausoleum for Zachary Taylor, made of limestone with a granite base and a marble interior.
 The mausoleum and adjacent Taylor family graves lie within the boundaries of the national cemetery, but are not owned by the United States government.
 However, the National Cemetery Administration maintains the Taylor graves as it does the rest of the national cemetery.

 There have been several attempts to increase the size of the cemetery, but each time local residents stopped the growth.

 The National Cemetery made the national news on June 17, 1991, when Zachary Taylor's remains were exhumed to determine if the real cause of death was arsenic poisoning and not an intestinal ailment as previously thought.

 "A team of Kentucky medical examiners concluded yesterday that Taylor was not poisoned with arsenic or other compounds ... laying to rest speculation that he was the first president assassinated."
-The article title is actually misleading, as the body was too decomposed to determine what he *did* die of, but there was no sign of poisoning.
+The article title is misleading, as the body was too decomposed to determine what Taylor died of, but there was nonetheless no sign of poisoning.